casantosmu/quick-ts-setup/README.md

 > Quick TypeScript setup for projects

-This repository provides a default configuration to quickly start TypeScript projects without the need for additional setup.
-It comes with minimal Prettier, ESLint, and strict tsconfig configurations, along with essential npm scripts.
+This repository provides a default configuration to quickly start TypeScript projects.
+It comes with minimal Prettier, ESLint and Jest configurations.

 ## Installation